Unless you’re new here, you know you should probably be taking creatine. It’s one of the most well-research, reliable, and safe supplements around.

 But, in terms of the best creatine supplement considering the price and effectiveness, creatine monohydrate is still king.

-Nearly all creatine monohydrate supplements are exactly the same: they’re just creatine monohydrate.
+Nearly all creatine monohydrate supplements are exactly the same: they’re just pure creatine monohydrate.
 And if they were all exactly the same, there would be no best.
 Unfortunately, because the supplement industry can be a bit shady, they’re NOT all the same.

-I also take this to the next level, because the supplement industry can be shady, and look for companies with a reliable reputation and that maintain the highest standards of ethics and sustainability.
+I take this to the next level, because the supplement industry can be shady, and look for companies with a reliable reputation and that maintain the highest standards of ethics and sustainability.
 That’s why I buy almost all my supplements from ONNIT, and their creatine monohydrate is no exception.

 With regards to health and fitness, you know we here at Roman Fitness Systems understand that training is a part of life, but not your whole life, as you can tell by our numerous articles on topics ranging from Rules for an Awesome Life, to Why The Twilight Books Suck.
 And that means that we aim for a practical approach so you can get the most out of your training, and enjoy the rest of your life.